Tel Haror: Fortifications

 The extensive MBIII fortified city of Tel Haror was enclosed by an elaborate system of earthen ramparts fronted by a deep ditch.

 Migdol temple

-Within the city a sacred precinct was excavated, including a migdol temple that contained numerous remains of animal sacrifice, as well as cultic pottery, some of it imported.
+Within the city a sacred precinct was excavated, including a "classic Syrian form" migdol temple that contained numerous remains of animal sacrifice, as well as cultic pottery, some of it imported.
 Numerous ritual deposits (favissae) were found.
 The migdol temple had external dimensions of 9×15 m with massive walls that may have originally been as high as 10m.
 Within the fortifications, there is a well, more than 10m deep.
+It was later filled, including with some remains of ceremonial feasts.

+Minoan writing

 A Minoan graffito was found in the sacred precinct dating to ca. 1600 BCE.
 Analyses of the sherd determined that it originated in Crete, most likely the south coast.
 The three signs were inscribed prior to firing.
 The signs may either represent Linear A writing, or the Cretan hieroglyphs.

+Only two Minoan inscriptions have been found in Israel so far.
+The other one was a short Linear A (or B) inscription that was found at Tel Lachish Level VI in 1987.
+It was published in 1996, and dates from around the 12th century B.C.E.

+Excavations at Tel Haror have also uncovered significant amounts of Cypriot pottery at the site.
+This shows evidence of a cultural exchange with the Aegean during Middle Bronze (MB) and Late Bronze (LB) Age archaeological periods.